 Between 2024-2025, I directed Ecovative’s Material Testing Lab, overseeing data collection on mechanical performance, quality metrics, and downstream processing to align with client CTQ criteria.
 Developed novel testing protocols for mycelium uniformity and managed recipe-linked inventory and process traceability.

-I led the development of Biorealize’s B | reactor—a portable modular biomanufacturing platform that combines incubation, sensing, actuation, and cloud-based control for microbial prototyping.
+In 2018, I led the development of Biorealize’s B | reactor—a portable modular biomanufacturing platform that combines incubation, sensing, actuation, and cloud-based control for microbial prototyping.
 Designed for fast iteration in synthetic biology and fermentation, the B|reactor has been used in brewing fermentation Q/C, materials and bacterial dye innovation, and educational programs.

 Patented: US20210340479A1